ABOUT LADA INTEGRATIVE PRACTICES

 Natalia Paltavskaya, MD, is a physician specializing in preventive and integrative medicine, a nutritionist, and an epidemiologist.

-She works at the intersection of science and a personalized approach: helping to restore health by taking into account client’s concerns, lifestyle preferences, test results, and medical history.
-Her focus is on prevention through targeted nutrition, stabilization of daily routine, and elimination of vitamin and mineral deficiencies.
-Dr. Paltavskaya’s main principle: not to mask symptoms, but to find and eliminate the root cause.
-If a diagnosis is present, she designs supplement protocols, dietary plans, and lifestyle adjustments to activate the body’s natural healing abilities.
+Dr. Paltavskaya’s core principle: not to mask symptoms, but to find and eliminate the root cause.
+When a diagnosis is present, she designs supplement protocols, dietary plans, and lifestyle adjustments to activate the body’s natural healing abilities.
 She does not treat individual organs—instead, she works with the body as a holistic system.

-Her services are available in Russian
+Her services are available in Russian.

 It takes a village to build something lasting.